openhab/openhab-docs/_addons_bindings/zwave/doc/steinel/rsledd2_0_0.md

 ### Switch 1

-Switch the power on and off
+Switch the power on and off.

 The ```switch_binary1``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Scene Number 1

-Triggers when a scene button is pressed
+Triggers when a scene button is pressed.

 The ```scene_number1``` channel supports the ```Number``` item.

 ### Alarm (burglar) 2

-Indicates if the burglar alarm is triggered
+Indicates if the burglar alarm is triggered.

 The ```alarm_burglar2``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.